I want to help you make the best pet adoption video you can.

 Remember: Your videography techniques will improve with every movie you make – keep working at this.

 I scribbled down a movie idea for a spring film with one of our cat family Miranda the tuxedo.
 I hoped I could capture how much fun she has in our garden.
 It’s the perfect way to her cat personality.

 I added some licensed music to give it a cheerful vibe.
 If you want music AudioJungle has a range of prices, each with an official licence.

-TIP: A video can also include images of a cat from a long time ago.
-If you have printed pictures, these can be scanned into a computer.
-If you find the ‘Ken Burns’ effect on your computer, an older image still maintains the movement people expect.
+TIP: A video can also include static images of a cat.
+If you have printed pictures, these can be scanned into a computer then you utilise the ‘Ken Burns‘ effect.

 IDEA: Create a Cat ‘How To’ Video for Pet Parents

 If you find an issue is coming up again and again, work with other volunteers to create a short video for your Facebook page and other social media.